Start a little good with water conservation:

 HUF and MITTRA (Maharashtra Institute of Technology Transfer for Rural Areas) joined hands to offer a solution.
 The HUF–MITTRA team promoted a unique irrigation solution in the village and set up a diversion-based irrigation system – a simple, low-cost method with which farmers get access to water all through the year.

 Imagine, those same farmers now generate much larger agriculture produce helping them earn more as well.

-- Water Conservation: More than 700 billion litres of potential has been created through improved supply and demand management of water.
+- Water conservation: More than 1.3 trillion litres of water saved through improved supply and demand water management

-- Livelihoods: More than 7.5 million person-days of employment created through water conservation and increased agriculture production.
+- Livelihoods: More than 30 million employment days created through water conservation and increased agriculture production

 This impact is a result of collective action among various stakeholders and the active participation of local communities.
 This has helped to not only sustain these projects but also to scale them.